 Call Forwarding & Attestation

-The current process for signing forwarded calls does not differentiate between signed and unsigned inbound calls.
-This means each forwarded call is signed with B attestation by Telnyx, regardless of whether the call has a toKEN from the originating service provider.
+In the past, the process for signing forwarded calls did not differentiate between signed and unsigned inbound calls.
+This meant each forwarded call was signed with B attestation by Telnyx, regardless of whether the call had a toKEN from the originating service provider.

 To address that challenge, call forwards in the SHAKEN/STIR framework will now have an identify header that contains a div-PASSporT.

 For inbound calls that contain an identity header, Telnyx will pass the identity header received for the incoming call and add a div-PASSporT to the call.
 In this case, the attestation will be determined by the originating service provider that originally signed the call.

 For those inbound calls that are not signed, Telnyx will default to the original process where we will start a new call and assign it a B attestation.
 It will not have a div-PASSporT attached.